 First of all, we have to determine the first symptoms of pregnancy.
 We can use our date of conception or ovulation.
 After that, we need to determine the full moon before.
 Next, we need to count to the 10th full moon.
 If moms only know the last menstrual period, full moon after LMP can be used.

 The accurate gestational age and due date estimation methods such as Naegele’s Rule will help doctors and moms to predict the due date.
-It is sometimes impossible to give birth to the accurate date.
+It is sometimes impossible to give birth to an accurate date.
 However, when the due date estimation is determined, moms will be able to get ready with the possible contractions around the date.
 Besides, other labor preparations can be managed well with the accurate Estimated Delivery Date.